-Managing expectations well is an important skill no matter what business you’re in.
+Managing expectations well is an important skill no matter what business you’re in, as well a proper manage of your business payroll is very important, follow this guide to business payroll manage.
 In the visual industry of corporate videography, it’s even more crucial.
 Expectations should be set up front.
 Giving clients a clear list of what they will receive and when the work will be completed is a great way to show that you’re on top of things.
 Make sure you know exactly what your client expects of you, and then find ways to go beyond their expectations and make sure they know all about it.
 More often than not, clients don’t know what to expect or have unrealistic expectations (we are all painfully aware of this, unfortunately).
 Again, while avoiding generalizations, we go back to our cultural tendency not to dredge up “kahihiyan” so we shy away on hard topics that might seem too forward.
 For example, if a client asks for more items or services that are not in the original plan, there will be a corresponding cost.
 The subject should be brought up immediately to avoid any confusion or miscommunication in the payment stage.

 I know it’s hard, but we have to start changing this habit if we want to remain viable in our business.
 Knowing what the expectations are is the key to managing them.
 Since you will be the one setting up their expectations – you own the responsibility.
 Bonus Tip: Put these expectations in writing and get your client to sign off on them.